ANIMAL RIGHTS DECLARATION

 The right to solitude, boundaries, safety, residence, security, and protected personal zones.

-The right to, as per mutual consent, interact, form bonds, families, friendships, groups, communities, or herds/pods/flocks; and for mutual respect, social support, and symbiotic harmony, and the right not to be isolated without necessity.
+The right to, as per mutual consent, interact, form bonds, families, friendships, groups, communities, or herds, pods, flocks on their own; and for mutual respect, social support, and symbiotic harmony, and the right not to be isolated without necessity.

 The right to roam freely, travel, migrate, choose shelter, choose their path, claim territory, and live in a suitable natural or chosen environment, without abusing rights of others.